bpinzone/TetrisAI/README.md

 We tried many, many iterations of our utility function.
 Writing the utility function was basically an exercise in [Goodhart's Law](https://en.wikipedia.org/wiki/Goodhart%27s_law).
 Want the tallest column to stay low?
 Jeff tries to build a flat board where he'll never be able to clear lines.
 Want the pieces to neatly fit together, not leaving any hard-to-fill gaps?
 Jeff will refuse to make holes even when he needs to cut his losses and leave some spots unfilled to prevent the board from getting too high.

-Our final utility function was ~~overengineered~~ very technical and full details are beyond the scope of this explanation; however, it had a few core priorities: have only one "trench" (a place for a long piece to be inserted), avoid "holes" (gaps in the stack of blocks), and try to stay in "Tetris mode", which is when the highest column on the board is no taller than 6 blocks (otherwise, Jeff enters "survival mode" and tries to clear rows).
+For full details of our utility function, see the code, but in short: we prioritized keeping one 'trench' (a place for a long piece to be inserted), avoiding "holes" (gaps in the stack of blocks), and keeping the second-lowest column height high (the lowest column height would be the bottom of the trench, so maximizing the second-lowest column height meant that the structure would stay relatively flat).

 ![Tetris 99 screenshot with the empty gaps in the stack of blocks indicated as "holes"](public/holes-example.png)

 ### What game states should you not explore?

-Ideally, we'd consider every possible sequence of actions, but if you want to search several block placements into the future—we liked to consider what the game state would be in 4 or 5 placements—it takes too long to consider every possibility while running in real time.
-Ideally, we'd notice "hopeless cases"—where the board is in such a definitively bad state that it's not worth checking whether a good state can come out of it—and prune them from the search tree early.
+Ideally, we'd consider every possible sequence of actions, but if you want to search several block placements into the future—we liked to consider what the game state would be in 4 or 5 placements, although 3 would likely be good enough as well—it takes too long to consider every possibility while running in real time.
+We'd like to notice "hopeless cases"—where the board is in such a definitively bad state that it's not worth checking whether a good state can come out of it—and prune them from the search tree early.

 However, just like utility, it can be hard to definitively say what kind of state is "hopeless", and you don't want to stop looking if there was a brilliant play you could've made.
 To understand the delicate balance you have to maintain while determining which states are deemed "not promising", consider this: for a long time, we pruned boards that added over 2 new holes to the game state.
 Holes, after all, are difficult for Jeff to get rid of (our setup isn't nearly sophisticated enough to let us slide pieces laterally into specific locations).